nshiab/code-like-a-journalist/README.md

 This is the code repository for [Code Like a Journalist](https://www.code-like-a-journalist.com/).
 This website will be a free, open-source online data analysis and visualization course using JavaScript/TypeScript.
 It will be available in English and French.

 I'll work on it with the support of [Jean-Hugues Roy](https://github.com/jhroy), journalism professor at UQAM.
-I plan to take several months off from my current job to fully focus on building the course.
+Thanks to the support of the [Michener Awards Foundation](https://www.michenerawards.ca/media-release/michener-awards-foundation-announces-its-2024-fellowships-winners/), I plan to take several months off from my current job to fully focus on building the course.

 The lessons will be tailored for journalists, but I hope anyone interested in answering questions of public interest with data and code will find it helpful.